-If you’re new to the good morning exercise, use lighter dumbbells (or even, no dumbbells at all – simply place your hands behind your head).
+If you’re new to the good morning exercise, use lighter dumbbells (or even no dumbbells – simply place your hands behind your head).

 Please remember – while doing good mornings – to keep your lower abdominal muscles and booty muscles activated throughout the entire exercise.

 Don’t let your abs go soft or relax your glutes even for a second.
 If you do, the lower vertebrae of your spine will have to absorb the weight your core muscles surrendered – and that can lead to injury.